Docs Menu

 Note

-A collection can only have one text index, but that index may include multiple fields.
+A collection can have only one text index, but that index may include multiple fields.

 To create a text index, use the following prototype: